-Risks to patients were assessed and well managed.
+Risks to patients were assessed and managed.

 - There were procedures in place for monitoring and managing risks to patient and staff safety.
-There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
 The practice had up to date fire risk assessments and carried out regular fire drills.
 All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+However, we noted there was a lack of clarity between the practice and NHS Property Services over who held responsibility for such as routine monitoring of health and safety and environmental issues. - The practice had or had access to a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - The building owners had a dedicated office within the practice building and the practice placed reliance on the building owners for the assessment and mitigation of building management risks but we noted there were no effective systems in place for the practice to obtain

+- assurance in relation to related activity.
+We noted records held by the building owners did not provide full assurance risks related to electrical systems were mitigated. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.